 Top US women’s soccer players: Who are the greatest icons?

-Women's soccer has been around for decades and many countries formed teams after the second World War, but in the USA, it became popular in the 1990s via collegiate soccer, and the first women's league was created in 1995.
-Right now, the highest tier of women's soccer in the US is the National Women's Soccer League, which was started in 2012.
+Many countries formed female teams after the Second World War, but in the USA, it became popular in the 1990s via collegiate soccer, and the first women’s league was created in 1995.
+Women’s soccer is still developing in the US though, and new teams continue to land, emulating the expansion of Major League Soccer.

 Abby Wambach

-Abby Wambach is the second-most popular soccer player among the top US women's soccer players on our list.
-Among her honors are two Olympic gold medals, FIFA Women's World Cup Champion, a member of the National Soccer Hall of Fame, etc. She won the U.S. Soccer Athlete of the Year award six times and was the first soccer player (from both men and women) to be named the Athlete of the Year by the Associated Press.
+Among her honors are two Olympic gold medals, FIFA Women’s World Cup Champion’s medal, and membership of the National Soccer Hall of Fame.
+Wambach won the U.S. Soccer Athlete of the Year award six times and was the first soccer player (from both men and women) to be named the Athlete of the Year by the Associated Press.

 Wambach played for the Florida Gators in her college days and when she started her senior career in 2002, she played in Washington Freedom.
 After that, she spent time in various other clubs, like Ajax America Women, Western New York Flash, and magicJack.
 In her career, she appeared in 19 matches and scored 75 goals.

 Abby played for the US national soccer team from 2001 to 2015 and appeared in 255 matches.
-She scored 184 international goals during that time, which makes her the top all-time scorer of the national team and second-best when it comes to international goals from both men and women.
+She scored 184 international goals during that time.

 Kristine Lilly